If you still can’t figure out how Pete Firman London Palladium prediction trick is done, check out whether my guess is correct.

 As a result, the mirror reflection under her stool, looks like it is from the beam behind her.

-If you take a closer look, you would notice this beam-like prop is set near to the stool, so that it can be reflected in the mirror.
+This beam-like prop is set near to the stool, so that it can be reflected in the mirror.

 As I have mentioned above, this is a well-planned prediction-cum-comedy act.